REGLUE Your Latents with Global and Local Semantics for Entangled Diffusion: Introduction

 We argue that a critical design choice for effectively leveraging VFM features is to model spatial semantics within the diffusion model, while preserving their nonlinear, multi-layer information via compact learned representations produced by a \emph{semantic compressor}.
 Specifically, jointly modeling patch-level features with VAE latents provides spatial guidance critical for capturing fine-grained structure and yields larger gains than either external feature alignment alone (\repa) or jointly modeling a single image-level token (\reg).
 These signals remain complementary: an alignment loss and a global \texttt{[CLS]} token can be added as orthogonal auxiliary signals, but the primary improvements stem from spatial joint modeling of compressed patch features within the diffusion model (see~\autoref{tab:ablationinit}).

 In our work, we first train a lightweight convolutional \emph{semantic compressor} that maps nonlinear, multi-layer VFM features into a compact, spatially structured, semantics-preserving representation.
 Then, we introduce a unified diffusion modeling approach that \emph{jointly} models: (i) these compact patch-level (local) semantic features, (ii) an image-level (global) representation, and (iii) the VAE image latents.
 During training, we also apply a feature-alignment auxiliary loss that aligns diffusion internal features with VFM teacher representations, further improving image synthesis performance.
 The overview is shown in~\autoref{fig:teaser}.
+In summary, our contributions are: \begin{enumerate}